 It took me less than five minutes to get player bullets fizzling ineffectively against the enemy shields I’d erected previously.
 After that, everything related to basic damage quickly fell into place.
-Enemy ships (not just the shields) and bullets now damage the player’s avatar, which respawns (if ungracefully) on death.
+Enemy ships (not just the shields) and bullets now damage the player’s avatar.
+The ship respawns (if ungracefully) on death.
 Temporary invincibility occurs upon taking damage and upon respawning.

 I also got the shield disruptor working in fairly short order.
 Enemies now have letter types and their shields raise and lower in accordance with the disruptor’s currently active phoneme.
 Player bullets can destroy those ships.